About The Company

 | Squirrel Nut Zippers®

 If that sounds simple, it’s because it is.
-We make candy.
-It’s supposed to be fun, and we hope you have as much fun with our candy as we do.
+We make candy, and we’re proud of our sweet history.
+Candy should always be fun, so we hope you have as much fun with our candy as we do!

-If you wanted to pick a pivotal time in American innovation, you couldn’t go wrong with the 1840s.
-The grain elevator, the sewing machine, the rotary printing press, the safety pin, even baseball—all were invented in the 1840s.
+If you want to pick a pivotal time in American innovation, one should look no further than the 1840s, a decade which saw the invention of the grain elevator, the sewing machine, the rotary printing press, the safety pin, and even baseball.

-After inventing the lozenge cutter, Chase, alongside his brothers Silas and Daniel [who himself invented the Conversation Hearts] spent the next two decades marketing their confectionery treats, expanding into Canada and the Western United States.
+Progressing forward, Oliver Chase, alongside his brothers Silas and Daniel, the originator of Conversation Hearts, spent the next two decades marketing their confectionery treats across the United States and Canada.

 Then in the early 1870s, the Chase brother’s business almost went up in flames—literally.
 Daniel, who was in charge of the Western business, saw his building destroyed in the Great Chicago Fire of 1871.
 The following year in Boston, Oliver’s building burnt down as well.

 What could have been the end of something big actually gave rise to something even bigger.
-Daniel left Chicago to return to Boston, teaming up with the confectionery company of Fobes, Hayward and Company, and Oliver partnered with local merchant T. Pickering Drown.
-Thirty years later, in 1901, these relationships would merge, along with a third candy company, Wright & Moody, to form the New England Confectionery Company, or NECCO®.
+Daniel left Chicago to return to Boston, teaming up with the confectionery company of Fobes, Hayward and Company.
+Around the same time, Oliver partnered with local merchant T. Pickering Drown.
+Thirty years later, in 1901, these two relationships would merge along with a third candy company, Wright & Moody, to form the New England Confectionery Company, commonly known as NECCO.

-Since then, NECCO® candy has been enjoyed the world over.
-Famed Arctic explorer Donald MacMillan brought our Wafers on his expeditions to give as treats to Eskimo children, our “Fax Me” conversation hearts made headlines, and our acquisition of brands such as Clark Bar, Mary Jane and Squirrel Nut Zippers breathed life into some of America’s most beloved candies.
+Since then, NECCO’s candies have been enjoyed the world over, and our acquisitions of brands such as Clark Bar, Mary Jane and Squirrel Nut Zippers have breathed new life into our beloved American company along the way.

-These accomplishments, paired with being the country’s oldest continuously operating candy company, create a history of which we are extremely proud.
-It’s a history we continue to write everyday, with every piece of delicious candy that comes out of our Revere factory, which sits just a few miles from where Oliver Chase started NECCO® and the American candy industry over a century and a half ago.
+Our innovative accomplishments paired with our place as the country’s oldest continuously operating candy company create a history of which we are extremely proud.
+It is a history we continue to write every day with every piece of delicious candy that comes out of our Revere factory, which sits just a few miles from where Oliver Chase pioneered NECCO and the American candy industry over a century and a half ago.

 Oliver R. Chase of Boston invents and patents the first American candy machine, a lozenge cutter.
-This marks the founding of the nation's candy industry, the beginning of commercial manufacture.
-With his brother, Silas Edwin, he founds Chase and Company, the pioneer member of the NECCO® family.
+This marks the founding of the nation's candy industry and the beginning of commercial candy manufacturing.
+With his brother, Silas Edwin, he founds Chase and Company, the original member of the NECCO family.

-Daniel Fobes forms a partnership with Joseph G. Ball, confectioner, under the firm name Ball and Fobes.
+Confectioners Daniel Fobes and Joseph G. Ball form a partnership under the firm name Ball and Fobes.

 Oliver Chase invents and patents a machine for pulverizing sugar.